koalacreations/kCharge-Control/backend/API Specification.md

 * `current` is the current measured on the channel in mA.
 * `voltage` is the voltage measured on the channel in mV.
 * `temperature` is the temperature measured on the channel in degrees Celsius.
 It **must** be a number or `null`.
+* `capacity` is the current capacity (so far) of the cell in the channel in mAh.
+It **may** remain at the last measured capacity, or return to 0 after a discharge is finished.
+This behaviour is up to the device's firmware.
+It **must** be a positive integer, or 0.
 * A device **may** send a `deviceStatus` message as often as reasonable (for example each time a channel status or measurement changes) but **should** be about every 1-5 seconds.

 #### LED Guidelines